Finbuckle/Finbuckle.MultiTenant/README.md

 The line tells the app that our "strategy" to determine the request tenant will be to look at the request host, which defaults to the extracting the subdomain as a tenant identifier.

-See [Strategies](https://www.finbuckle.com/MultiTenant/Docs/Strategies) for more information.
+See [MultiTenant Strategies](https://www.finbuckle.com/MultiTenant/Docs/Strategies) for more information.

 `.WithConfigurationStore()`